 In fact, thanks to its inclusion of the UK’s largest companies, some financial experts see it as a frequent barometer of UK economic health.
 There is also the FTSE 250 index, which is comprised of the 101st to 350th largest companies listed on the LSE.
 The FTSE 350 is made up of both FTSE 100 and FTSE 250 companies.

-There are many ways to trade the FTSE 100, and one of the most popular is CFDs.
+There are many ways to trade the FTSE 100, including spread betting on the FTSE, but one of the most popular is CFDs.

 FTSE 100 CFD example

 Let’s look at an example.
 Say you think that the FTSE 100 price is going to increase, so you buy five FTSE 100 CFD contracts, valued at £2 each, when the buy price was at 7300.
 The total value of your position would be £73,000 (a buy price of 7300 x 5 contracts x £2).

 However, CFDs are leveraged, so you’ll only put up a deposit (called margin) to open a position.
 The margin rate for trading CFDs on the FTSE 100 is 5%, so you would only need to put up a margin worth 5% of total value of your futures position – this equals £3650 (5% x £73,000).